openaps/docs/docs/docs/Resources/troubleshooting.md

 ### Could not get subg_rfspy state or version.
 Have you got the right port/device and radio_type?

-Basic steps using an Intel Edison with Explorer Board, checking with openaps mmtune to see if it is resolved yet:
+Basic steps using an Intel Edison with Explorer Board, checking with `openaps mmtune` to see if it is resolved yet:
   * Double check that your port in pump.ini is correct
+  * Check that your rig is in close range of your pump
+  * Check that your pump battery is not empty
   * Reboot your rig
   * Run `oref0-runagain`
   * Fully power down and start up your rig